Macil/DCPU-16-Assembler/README.md

 argument:

     java -jar DCPU16Assembler.jar myprogram.asm myprogram.bin

+Standard input or standard output can be used as the source file or output respectively by putting a - instead of a filename.

 The -h/--help option can be given to show the usage instructions and list of options, and the --no-optimizations option can be given to